Come Fry With Me: The Wisconsin Fish Fry

 Any place that serves only Wisconsin traditional fare is going to know its fish fry.
 Order the restaurant’s namesake or one of 50 Wisconsin tap beers to go with it.
 Cod, walleye or perch – or all three.

-A progressive farm-to-table establishment, B&P’s tries to use locally caught Lake Michigan perch when possible and not just beer-battered, but grilled or baked as well.
+A progressive farm-to-table establishment, B&P’s uses locally caught Lake Michigan perch when possible and not just beer-battered, but grilled or baked as well.
 (On a side note, the fish tacos are stellar.)

 A supper club is its own classic Wisconsin experience; fish fry merely doubles the value.
 The baby pike, catfish, cod and lake perch all get high marks.